openconfig/featureprofiles/feature/experimental/bgp/ate_tests/base_bgp_session_parameters/README.md

         ○ Explicitly specified retry interval
     ● Validate session state and capabilities received on ATE.
     ● Validate session state and capabilities received on DUT using telemetry.
-    ● Terminate BGP session using NOTIFICATION message and ensure that device telemetry correctly   reports the error codes.
+    ● TODO: Terminate BGP session using NOTIFICATION message and ensure that device telemetry correctly   reports the error codes.

 Config Parameter Coverage